-This weekend in Robertson is a fantastic escape from Sydney.
+We love to spend a few days in Robertson, its such an easy and rewarding escape from Sydney.
 With five waterfalls, several charming small towns and an abundance of wonderful food you will arrive home feeling totally relaxed and wondering why you had not visited sooner!

-Our base for this weekend was Robertson a small town on the Illawarra Highway in the Southern Highlands of New South Wales.
+Our base for this weekend was the Robertson Hotel a beautiful historic property in this small town in the Southern Highlands of New South Wales.